 The best Bortle 1 skies are pretty much entirely free of light pollution with no light domes from cities in the distance or nearby villages.
-There are things that are ONLY visible in such skies, such as direct naked eye visibility for M33 and the Gegenschein glow.
-You’ll never get a perfectly pitch black sky from horizon to zenith because of the Earth’s atmosphere, but under these skies. your surroundings are only visible as silhouettes, you may not see your hand in front of your face, and you cannot navigate the landscape without using a red flashlight pointed to the ground.
+There are things that are ONLY visible in such skies with properly adapted eyes to the dark, such as direct naked eye visibility for M33 (which is used as the measuring stick), several other Messier objects, and the Gegenschein glow.
+You’ll never get a perfectly pitch black sky from horizon to zenith because of the Earth’s atmosphere, but under these skies. your surroundings are only visible as silhouettes even when your eyes are adapted.
+It can be so dark that you may not see your hand in front of your face, and you cannot navigate the landscape at all without using a red flashlight pointed to the ground.

 So the question is where can you go?
 In the continental USA, you have a better shot at finding them far away from all the major interstate highways in central and northern Nevada, southwestern New Mexico, northern Arizona, eastern Oregon, central Utah, parts of Wyoming, Idaho, South Dakota, western Texas, Montana… just think of the most remote locations in the western United States and you have a good shot at finding one!
 What about the central and eastern states?
 You might find large pockets of Bortle 3 and tiny pockets of Bortle 2, but for the most part the best you can get is a 4-5 between all the large cities and towns nearby!